jakob1379/AMAS/docs/index.md

     *   2020 Advanced Methods in Applied Statistics [webpage](../../2020/)
     *   2021 Advanced Methods in Applied Statistics [webpage](../../2021/)
     *   2022 Advanced Methods in Applied Statistics [webpage](../../2022/)
+    *   2023 Advanced Methods in Applied Statistics [webpage](../../2023/)
-*   It is recommended, but not required, to have taken an introdcutory course on statistics, e.g. "Applied Statistics - From data to results" which can be found [here](http://www.nbi.dk/~petersen/Teaching/AppliedStatistics2022.html)
+*   It is recommended, but not required, to have taken an introdcutory course on statistics, e.g. "Applied Statistics - From data to results" which can be found [here](http://www.nbi.dk/~petersen/Teaching/AppliedStatistics2023.html)

 ---